rpede/tutorial-docker-intro/README.md

 Where `<directory>` is a folder containing a `Dockerfile`.

-It will create with a long HEX code as name.
+It will create an image with a long HEX code as name.

 You can name and version an image by tagging it.